-Southeast Region I&M Network staff are developing, testing, and using a number of data management systems to help the NWRS accomplish mission goals and inform management decisions at all levels.
-Some of the current data management efforts being conducted by Southeast I&M Network staff include the PRIMR database, Refuge ESA species database, Service Catalog database, and Status and Needs Assessment.
+Southeast Region I&M Branch staff are developing, testing, and using a number of data management systems to help the NWRS accomplish mission goals and inform management decisions at all levels.
+Some of the current data management efforts being conducted by Southeast I&M Branch staff include the FWSpecies database, PRIMR database, Refuge ESA species database, Service Catalog database, and Status and Needs Assessment.

 The Inventory and Monitoring Policy directs each refuge to produce a standardized inventory and monitoring plan.
 The Planning and Review of Inventory & Monitoring on Refuges (PRIMR) database was developed to streamline the process of developing these plans.
 The PRIMR database can be used by regional and national I&M staff to identify common survey activities occurring across the NWRS.
 The database will also be beneficial to field stations that want to link their inventory and monitoring activities to specific refuge goals and objectives.

-In the Southeast region, I&M Network and refuge staff have finished the initial data entry for PRIMR and have cataloged over 1,344 biological surveys on 125 Southeast refuges.
-For more information about PRIMR, please contact the I&M Network data manager, Steve Holzman.
+In the Southeast region, I&M Branch and refuge staff have finished the initial data entry for PRIMR and have cataloged over 1,344 biological surveys on 125 Southeast refuges.
+For more information about PRIMR, please contact the I&M Branch data manager, Steve Holzman.
 The PRIMR fact sheet (335KB) is also available for download.

 In 2013, Southeast region refuges reviewed their respective lists, made any necessary corrections and additions, and noted if species were currently being monitored.
 Corrections/additions are currently undergoing assessment by the USFWS Ecological Services division.
 These efforts will help inform I&M monitoring priorities, as well as enhance the TESS database system for national tracking of endangered species.

-For more information about the Refuge ESA Species database, please contact the I&M Network data manager, Steve Holzman.
+For more information about the Refuge ESA Species database, please contact the I&M Branch data manager, Steve Holzman.

 The 2010 Strategic Plan for Inventories and Monitoring on National Wildlife Refuges highlights the importance of assembling legacy datasets to be used for biological planning and conservation design.
 Historically important and management relevant information that potentially could be lost should be centrally archived on a secure system.
 The Service Catalog (ServCat) is a digital library of secure, archived biological information (reports, surveys, databases, geospatial data and images) stored in a centralized, web-based database.

-The Southeast Region I&M Network is working directly with refuges to archive existing documents at field stations.
-In 2014, the plan is to complete the archival process at 20 refuges using I&M ecologists and cost-sharing interns to scan and upload existing refuge documents.
+The Southeast Region I&M Branch is working directly with refuges to archive existing documents at field stations.
 The initial focus is on refuges with high risk for catastrophic weather-related loss.
-At this time, over 4,300 Southeast refuge documents (including annual narratives and Comprehensive Conservation Plans) have been archived into the database.
+At this time, over 7,700 Southeast refuge documents (including annual narratives and Comprehensive Conservation Plans) have been archived into the database.

 The long-term plan is to complete legacy archival at several refuges each year until all Southeast region refuges are working with ServCat by 2018.
 After the initial archival, the station will be responsible for uploading new documents as they are produced.